Above: Right: Ruth Carter (Costume designer, Black Panther)

 As one of the many exciting programs of the Pan African Film and Arts Festival, the PAFF Institute serves as a platform to amplify the voices of industry powerhouses, community influencers, sports figures, cultural icons, thought leaders and disruptors who seek to educate, inspire and empower those who desire personal and professional elevation.

 The PAFF Institute makes necessary conversations happen… and when these conversation happen, you definitely want to be in the building!
-Take a look at the featured conversations from our 2018 experience:
+Take a look at our featured conversations this summer:

 Pearlena Igbokwe is the President of Universal Television, a subsidiary of NBCUniversal Television Group, and the first woman of African descent to head a major U.S. television studio.
 Prior to her current role, Igbokwe was Executive Vice President of Drama Programming for NBC Entertainment where she developed the top-rated new broadcast dramas for three consecutive years.
 She is currently on the boards of the Hollywood Radio and TV Society (HRTS) and National Association of TV Programming Executives (NATPE).
 Igbowke, who was born in Nigeria, is married and has two children.
 She resides in Los Angeles.